PHI-base/canto-docs/README.md

-# canto-docs
+# PHI-Canto documentation

-User documentation for the PHI-Canto project
+This repository contains source files and assets for the help pages of PHI-Canto.
+Documents are written in [Markdown](https://en.wikipedia.org/wiki/Markdown).